lavagetto/configdb/docs/client.rst

 Client
 ------

-`admdb` provides a few ways to manipulate the underlying database, which all expose the same create/read/update API, and enforce schema correctness.
+`configdb` provides a few ways to manipulate the underlying database, which all expose the same create/read/update API, and enforce schema correctness.
 It is important to note that usually the client will need a copy of the schema (though it can be obtained from the API server,